NoahLerma/restaurant-reservation/README.md

 # Create and apply migrations
 npx prisma migrate dev --name init

+# you will get a migrate error and will need to reset the database to migrate it properly
+npx prisma migrate reset
+# type y for yes to wipe and reset database

 # Seed the database with initial data
+# this should run automatically
 npx prisma db seed
 ```
 - This will create the database schema and seed an admin user and sample tables.